 Notion also gives you the option of allowing your page appear in search engines.
 I’m not sure how well this competes with standard SEO on hosted websites, but I’ll assume it works. (update, Jun 2023: My website shows up often when I google my name, so I think there’s no SEO problems)

 I can’t necessarily optimize SEO.

-The pages on my website are not in the ladetawak.com/[page] format, so that might affect searches (update: you can use paid tools like Super and Hostnotion or follow the guide provided by fruitionsite that allow you create neat links).
+The pages on my website are not in the ladetawak.com/[page] format, so that might affect searches (update, April 2021): you can use paid tools like Super and Hostnotion or follow the guide provided by fruitionsite that allow you create neat links).

-There’s no way for me to get site analytics (update: paying for Super and Hostnotion should help).
+There’s no way for me to get site analytics (update: paying for Super and Hostnotion should help; update Jun 2023: notion now has page analytics so you can see unique and total views for each page).
 I don’t know who visits my website, what country they’re in, how they got there, what they searched to find it, and other information that analytic tools on hosting platforms can provide.
 On the one hand, I’m missing out on what could be valuable information, but on the other hand, it’s one less thing to worry about.

 My website [probably] won’t live on Notion forever, and when the day comes where I think it is now necessary to invest in analytics, SEO etc or to jazz up my website, then I will move to Webflow as planned (or use whatever works then).
 A personal website is supposed to help you showcase your work and yourself, and right now, Notion serves my needs perfectly.